Go and learn

 Ways to be SENT

-- Individuals: Aside from group short-term teams, we also send individuals out for up to two years to work with field staff and national church partners in either direct ministry assignments or indirect support roles.
+- Looking for More?
+Aside from group short-term teams, we also send individuals out for up to two years to work with field staff and national church partners in either direct ministry assignments or indirect support roles.
 Please note, individuals applying for these types of trips must have had at least one previous international short-term experience.